terry-xiaoyu/emqx_widget/README.md

 - `float`: The value must be of type floating point number.

-- `array`: The value must be an array, the mandatory field `fields` is used for defining the schema of each element in the array. e.g.
+- `array`: The value must be an array, the mandatory field `items` is used for defining the schema of each element in the array.

+    If all the element are of the same type:

     ```
-    roles: {
+    urls: {
         type: 'array',
         required: true,
-        len: 3,
-        fields: {
-            "0": { type: 'string', required: true },
-            "1": { type: 'string', required: true },
-            "2": { type: 'string', required: true },
+        items: {type: 'url'},
     }
-    }
     ```

-    If all the element are of the same type, use the `defaultField` instead:
+    Or if the elements have different types, give all possible types to `items` in an array. e.g.
     ```
-    urls: {
+    roles: {
         type: 'array',
         required: true,
-        defaultField: { type: 'url' },
+        len: 3,
+        items: [
+            {type: string},
+            {type: integer}
+        ]
     }
     ```